 Disc brakes have been used on the road for years but in the last couple of seasons they've become mainstream as major bike makers have offered disc-equipped bikes covering all sectors of the market from gravel bikes to endurance bikes to full-on road race rigs.
-With the UCI now allowing them in the professional peloton, disc brakes are an ever more familiar part of the road riding landscape.
+With the UCI now allowing them in the professional peloton, discs are an ever more familiar part of the road riding landscape.

 Let’s start right at the beginning.
 We’re all familiar with traditional bicycle rim brakes where the brake pads operate on the wheel’s rim, right?
 With a disc brake the pads instead act on a metal rotor that’s attached to the wheel’s hub.
 Simple enough.